-Cotter, a Democrat, was the representative for Connecticut's 1st congressional district from 1971 to 1982.
+Cotter was the representative for Connecticut’s 1st congressional district and was a Democrat.
+He served from 1971 to 1982.

 Cotter is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Cotter sponsored and cosponsored.
 See full analysis methodology.

 Cotter was the primary sponsor of 4 bills that were enacted:

 - H.R.
 7544 (96th): A bill to designate the United States Federal Building in New Haven, Connecticut, as the “Robert N. Giaimo Federal Building”.

 - H.R.
 7816 (96th): A bill to designate the United States Federal Building in Hartford, Connecticut, as the “Abraham A. Ribicoff Federal Building”.

 - H.R.
 8755 (95th): An Act to make specific provisions for ball or roller bearing pillow block, flange, take-up, cartridge, and hanger units in the Tariff Schedules of the United States, ...